 Kafka for example gives you “at least once”: You get to consume a stream, and you can jump backwards and re-consume what you already saw, in order, no searching.
 The jump backwards is possible for a small window of a few hours or a day, or whatever other deal you can make with the Kafka team.

 Reading the same item multiple times is not a problem if the jobs in the queue are idempotent, that is, replayable.

-Not replayable are relative updates: “set x = x + 1”, “add order to table, give me the ordernumber”.
+Not replayable are relative updates: “set x = x + 1”, “add an order to the table, give me the ordernumber”.